-The principle of a septic tank soakaway is to disperse septic or sewage effluent into the sub soil at the site.
-The size and lengh of the soakaway depends on the porosity of the sub soil material (do a percolation test), the size of the property (more specifically the number of residents it is serving), and the type of treatment system. (a septic tank or a sewage treatment plant.)
+The principle of a septic tank soakaway is to disperse septic or sewage effluent into the subsoil at the site.
+The size and length of the soakaway depend on the porosity of the subsoil material (do a percolation test), the size of the property (more specifically the number of residents it is serving), and the type of treatment system. (a septic tank or a sewage treatment plant.)
 Note that there is a minimum size Sewage Water System that can be installed for any house up to and including 3 bedrooms.
-This size should be able to handle for 5 persons plus one extra person added for each extra bedroom.
+This size should be able to handle 5 persons plus one extra person added for each extra bedroom.

-You can carry on a porosity test in order to determine the size of the soakaway that your site requires; indeed, the lower the sub soil permeability the longer the soakaway system should be.
-Alaways check the level of the natural water table in the sub soil before setting up your new soakaway in operation.
+You can carry on a porosity test in order to determine the size of the soakaway that your site requires; indeed, the lower the subsoil permeability the longer the soakaway system should be.
+Always check the level of the natural water table in the subsoil before setting up your new soakaway in operation.
 If the water table rises above the base of the soakaway then the capacity of your soakaway will be significantly reduced.
-A high water table conditions can be solved by using an effluent pump unit which will be accommodated inside your treatment plants or added separately to the outlet side of your septic tank.
+High water table conditions can be solved by using an effluent pump unit which will be accommodated inside your treatment plants or added separately to the outlet side of your septic tank.

-Furtehrmore, the soakaway should always be downslope of groundwater sources, and no water supply pipes or underground services should be within the soakaway area, like no access roads, driveways or paved areas.
-Also the water table shouldn’t be within 1.2 metres of the bottom of the soakaway trench.
-Please contact us for more technical details about soakaways or percolation test; we would be grateful to help you.
+Furthermore, the soakaway should always be downslope of groundwater sources, and no water supply pipes or underground services should be within the soakaway area, like no access roads, driveways, or paved areas.
+Also, the water table shouldn’t be within 1.2 meters of the bottom of the soakaway trench.
+Please contact us for more technical details about soakaways or percolation tests; we would be grateful to help you.